-- Miss an appropriate amount of break time and, whilst supervised, write out the school rule relating to their wrong choice.
-See whole school strategy Appendix 3 - Complete work away from their peers for a time limited period i.e. within their own classroom or in another classroom - Miss a privilege free choice etc. - During out of school club, extracurricular clubs or activities and during lunch time the consequence will be applied immediately through the child having supervised 'time out' of the activity
+- A discussion at breaktime with a member of SLT based on the principles of restorative practice (Appendix 3) - Complete work away from their peers for a time limited period i.e. within their own classroom or in another classroom - Miss a privilege free choice etc. - During out of school club, extracurricular clubs or activities and during lunch time the consequence will be applied immediately through the child having supervised 'time out' of the activity